Israel's Netanyahu in Moscow to talk Trump peace deal with Putin | DW | 30.01.2020

 Putin did not mention the much-derided plan in his public remarks ahead of the meeting.

-The plan has been rejected by the Palestinians for proposing Israel retain control over Jerusalem as its "undivided capital" and giving the green light for the annexation of Jewish settlements in the West Bank.
-It has also beencriticized by many around the world for not inviting Palestinian leaders into the discussion before it was unveiled.
+The plan has been rejected by the Palestinians for proposing Israel retain control over Jerusalem as its "undivided capital" and giving the green light for the annexation of the West Bank by Jewish settlements.
+It has also been criticized by many around the world for not inviting Palestinian leaders into the discussion before it was unveiled.

 Netanyahu is facing corruption charges in Israel as he gears up for elections in March, the third in Israel in less than a year after two inconclusive votes.